Radiation oncologist: Equipment

 To provide the treatment correctly, a series of equipment is needed which will help to complement it.
 First, a simulator and treatment preparation must be carried out.
 This consists of locating the area where the tumor is located to know where exactly the patient will be exposed at the time of treatment.
-The equipment used to perform this work is a computed tomography (CT) scan, a Magnetic resonance imaging (MRI), and W x-ray.
+The equipment used to perform this work is a computed tomography (CT) scan, a Magnetic resonance imaging (MRI), and an X-ray.
 Subsequently, the site targeted for treatment is marked and an immobilizer is created which helps to limit exposure another body area to the radiation.
 To complement this immobilizer staff will employ tape, foam sponges, headrests, molds and plaster casts.
 When treatment is in the head and neck area a thermoplastic mask is employed.
 This mask is precisely molded to the patient's shape and secured it to fasteners on the treatment table.
 This improves patient stability.
 When the treatment plan is complete, the patient will be assigned (depending upon the type of cancer and its stage) appointments to perform the therapy and monitoring.